SLO COUNTY HEALTH ACCESS

 https://sloparents.org/slo-frc-directory/

-The County Mental Health Department provides services for specialty mental health (specific severe mental illnesses) for Medi-Cal members.
-The Latino Outreach Program is integrated into County Mental Health clinics - mental health services are provided in Spanish for adults and children.
+The SLO County Behavioral Health Department provides services for specialty mental health (specific severe mental illnesses) for Medi-Cal members in English and Spanish.
 Martha's Place (see below) provides specialized services for children ages 0-5 with at-risk behaviors and/or prenatal exposure.
+CenCal Health members with severe mental illness symptoms can still contact County Behavioral Health at (800) 838-1381.

 Martha's Place Assesses and Treats Children